niplav/site/resolving.md

 preferences over world-states.

 There is an extensive philosophical debate about the reasonableness of the vNM axioms, and a number of proposed alternatives.
-We have explicitly decided not to contribute to this debate (though some of our findings on the difficulty of establishing vNM-coherence might be interesting to philosophers), and instead assume that preferences conforming to the vNM axioms are a goal to be achieved.
+I have explicitly decided not to contribute to this debate (though some of these findings on the difficulty of establishing vNM-coherence might be interesting to philosophers), and instead assume that vNM-coherence is a goal to be achieved.

-Let `$\Omega$` be a set of `$n$` distinct outcomes, and let `$\Delta(\Omega)$` be the set of all probability distributions on `$\Omega$`, which in von Neumann and Morgenstern call "lotteries" [von Neumann & Morgenstern 1947](https://www.goodreads.com/book/show/483055.Theory_of_Games_and_Economic_Behavior).
+Let `$\Omega$` be a finite set of `$n$` distinct outcomes, and let `$\Delta(\Omega)$` denote the set of all probability distributions on `$\Omega$`, which in von Neumann and Morgenstern call "lotteries" [von Neumann & Morgenstern 1947](https://www.goodreads.com/book/show/483055.Theory_of_Games_and_Economic_Behavior).

 For given `$\omega_1, \omega_2 \in \Omega$`, a lottery in which `$\omega_1$`